maitridas/Multi-Class-Image-Segmentation/README.md

 ## Shortcomings

-Because I trained on less images, this model might not give accurate images as there will be class imbalance problem
+Because I trained on less images, this model might not give accurate masks as there will be class imbalance problem